 The first thing I found out was that 1 day was absolutely not enough to visit it all, I would have needed at least 5 full days to make it through all the waterfalls and so I did.

-I was lucky as I the hostel where I was staying I met a girl who was traveling with the same purpose as myself and we decided to venture together a couple of days on local buses and a couple of days by a private taxi.
+I was lucky as at the hostel where I was staying I met a girl who was traveling with the same purpose and we decided to venture together a couple of days on local buses and a couple of days by a private taxi.

 Needless to say, the later was much comfier and easier although hitchhiking for the first time in Mexico was really fun!